r4coder/Chrono-Meet/README.md

-# ⏰ ChronoMeet – Smart Real-Time Meeting Scheduler
+# ⏰ MeetEase – Smart Real-Time Meeting Scheduler

 ChronoMeet is a sleek and intuitive meeting scheduling tool that helps you **plan optimal non-overlapping meetings**, get **real-time notifications**, and stay ahead with **sound alerts 1 minute before every meeting**.